rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-permissions-and-global-configuration.md

 ## User Retention

-In Rancher v2.8.5 and later, you can enable user retention.
 This feature automatically removes inactive users after a configurable period of time.

 The user retention feature is disabled by default.